Rakjlou/42-exam-trainer/README.md

 - Extensive error details (compilation errors, runtime, diffs, leaks)
 - Checking leaks
 - Easy to tweak
-- Great humor
+- Passive aggressive humor

 ## IMPORTANT
 This program is currently a work in progress.
-A few features are on the way.
+### Upcoming features
 - Adding level 1 tests (`inter` and `union`)
 - Adding tests subjects
 - Exam mode, where only one test is chosen by level